-These two rather large complaints aside, the game isn’t a half-bad platformer.
-Super Mario Land follows the same formula as Super Mario Bros, where, after completing a set number of stages, you learn the princess isn’t in the final stages in that world.
+These rather large complaints aside, the game isn’t a half-bad platformer.
+Super Mario Land follows the same formula as Super Mario Bros, where, after completing a set number of stages, you learn the princess isn’t in the final stage in that world.
 Only instead of Toad telling you this, it’s an enemy disguised as the princess, who says “Thank you Mario.” only then to reveal himself.

 The platforming elements can be challenging, and the difficulty level ramps up as you keep playing.
 I really dislike when a game’s first level is about as challenging as it’s last, so I’m glad there’s a difficulty curve.
 There are only four worlds in Super Mario Land, as compared to Super Mario Bros’ eight, but that seems to go along with Nintendo’s mentality in the early days of Game Boy.
-Back then, Game Boy’s games frequently were lesser in quality and length then their console counterparts.
+Back then, Game Boy’s games were frequently lesser in quality and length then their console counterparts.